West Highland White Terrier

 As this breed sheds little to no hair, they make a brilliant choice for people that have sensitivities or mild allergies.

-Nutrition of the West Highland White Terrier
+West Highland White Terrier: Grooming

-Health of the West Highland White Terrier
+West Highland White Terrier: Health

 The Westie breed has a life expectancy of between 13 to 15 years, provided they are well cared for, given adequate daily exercise and a healthy, nutritious diet.